Aspire UK Care Quality Commission good rating

 • Encephalitis

-Because of this, the impact on day-to-day life for a patient can vary significantly.
-Our brain controls everything we do, so an acquired brain injury can affect anything from physical, cognitive, emotional, and behavioural abilities.
-At Aspire UK we believe in a personalised approach to care.
-Our qualified care staff are available to provide acquired brain injury support to facilitate daily independent living and rehabilitation for our brain injury patients, whatever that may look like.
+At Aspire UK, we believe in a personalised approach to care.
+Our qualified care workers are available to provide acquired brain injury support to facilitate daily independent living and rehabilitation for our brain injury patients, whatever that may look like.

 • Headaches and dizziness